Welcome to Cochrane !

 - Cochrane Centres (some of which have additional branches) support people in their geographic and linguistic area.
 Dependent on available resources, some Centres are able to provide training, help with translations, networking, etc. Newcomers are encouraged to contact their local Cochrane Centre for information about Cochrane; this can save a lot of time and effort.

 - Methods Groups are made up of people who develop the methodology of Cochrane Reviews.

 - Fields focus on dimensions of health care other than specific health problems, such as the setting of care (for example, primary care), the type of consumer (for example, older people), or the type of intervention (for example, vaccines).

 - The Consumer Network provides information and a forum for networking among consumers (mostly patients), and a liaison point for consumer groups around the world.

-- The Steering Group is guided by the goals and objectives contained in the Collaboration's Strategic Plan in developing policy.
+- The Steering Group is guided by the goals and objectives contained in Cochrane's Strategic Plan in developing policy.
 Steering Group members serve for one or two three-year terms and there is an election for about a third of the members each year.
-This election uses a system of proportional representation, and each member of the Steering Group represents people from one of the types of Cochrane entity.
+This election uses a system of proportional representation, and each member of the Steering Group represents people from one of the types of Cochrane group.
 The new members of the Steering Group take office at the Annual General Meeting.
 The Steering Group meets face-to-face twice a year, and between these meetings it conducts its business by telephone conference and e-mail.
 The Steering Group has two sub-committees and several advisory committees.